British Board of Film Classification: Controversies

 Historically the Board has faced strong criticism for their perceived overzealous attitude towards censoring films.
 Prior to the liberalising decade of the 1960s, films were routinely and extensively censored as a means of social control.
 For example, Rebel Without a Cause (1955) was cut to reduce the "possibility of teenage rebellion".
 Ingmar Bergman's 1955 comedy Smiles of a Summer Night was cut to remove "overtly sexual or provocative" language.

 The BBFC's attitude became more liberal during the 1960s, and it concentrated on censoring films that featured graphic sex and violence.
 However, some Board decisions caused controversy in the 1970s when it banned a series of films that were released uncut and were popular in other countries (such as The Texas Chain Saw Massacre and Last House on the Left), or released other controversial films, such as Straw Dogs and A Clockwork Orange.
 However, under recent presidents Andreas Whittam Smith and Sir Quentin Thomas, guidelines were relaxed again, allowing the release, usually uncut, of these previously banned films on video and in cinemas.
 Some films from the 1970s remain unreleased.
-However, many of these titles remain banned primarily because their distributors have not chosen to re-submit the films to the BBFC, almost certainly for commercial reasons; if re-submitted, they would be likely to receive a more sympathetic hearing than 30 to 40 years ago.
+However, many of these titles remain banned primarily because their distributors have not chosen to re-submit the films to the BBFC, almost certainly for commercial reasons; if re-submitted, they would be likely to receive a more sympathetic hearing than at the time of their initial submission.
 Two notable examples from this period include the 1969 film Love Camp 7, rejected in 2002, and Women in Cellblock 9, released in 1977 and rejected in 2004.
 Both films contain substantial scenes of sexual violence and have remained completely banned following a re-submission since 2000.